nesdoug/M1TE2/Readme.txt

 4bpp are for layers 1 and 2.
 2bpp is for layer 3.

 Left/Right click to open an editing box.
-Numberpad 2,4,6,8 to move to adjacent tile.
+Numberpad 2,4,6,8 to move to adjacent tile. (some brushes only) (see the key commands below)
-C - copy, P - paste.
 1,2,3,4,5,6,7,8 - to change the tileset.

 *note - 2bpp SNES tilesets are NOT like NES.
 They are like Gameboy, GB,